Teddington Studios

 Originally built as film studios, the studios were the main production centres for the ITV franchisees ABC Weekend TV and Thames Television.

 Pinewood Group's lease on Teddington Studios expired in 2014.
 The studios were demolished in February 2016 to be turned into housing, with programmes made there having moved to other facilities.
-The studio buildings will be replaced by three modern apartment blocks and other smaller houses, with the view towards the river from Broom Road opened up.
+The studio buildings have now been replaced by four modern apartment blocks and other smaller houses.

 History

 Film studios

 The studio began in the early 20th century as film studios when stockbroker Henry Chinnery, owner of Weir House, Teddington, allowed filmmakers to use his greenhouse as a studio.
 Dedicated studio facilities were then built in the 1910s.
 The studio was greatly expanded by a partnership of filmmaker E. G. Norman and actor Henry Edwards, and renamed Teddington Film Studios Limited in 1931.

-After only one production, Stranglehold (1931), the studio was acquired by Warner Brothers to turn out so-called "quota quickies" – British-made films which fulfilled a legal quota (created by the Cinematograph Films Act 1927) before American-made films could be shown.
+After only one production, Stranglehold (1931), the studio was acquired by Warner Bros. to turn out so-called "quota quickies" – British-made films which fulfilled a legal quota (created by the Cinematograph Films Act 1927) before American-made films could be shown.
 Warner Bros.-First National continued to make US/UK coproductions at Teddington until The Dark Tower (1943).
 One Teddington Studios production Murder at Monte Carlo (1934) with Errol Flynn in his first major film role, is considered a lost film.
-The studio was seriously damaged in a V-2 attack in July 1944, in which Jack L. Warner's studio manager, and family member, Doc Salomon was killed while recording the attack.
+The studio was seriously damaged in a V-1 attack in July 1944, in which Jack L. Warner's studio manager, and family member, Doc Salomon was killed while recording the attack.